-Join your friends and neighbors as they share their inspired poetry in this public reading during National Poetry Month.
+Join your friends and neighbors as they share their inspired poetry in this public reading.
 Local poets will share their work in this family-friendly, bilingual event (Spanish & English).
 Copies of the poets’ books and audio materials will be available for sale at the reading.
 Preregistration is required for all poets who would like to read.
-The emcee will accept as many entries as she can accommodate in two hours.
-Please preregister by calling (413) 263-6828, x213 or sign up online.
-Limit of two poems per reader.
-Facilitated by local award-winning multilingual poet and educator, María Luisa Arroyo.
+The emcee, award winning poet Maria Luisa Arroyo, will accept as many entries as can be accommodated in this two hour reading.
+Please preregister by calling 413-263-6846, or sign up online.

 Award-winning multilingual poet and educator, María Luisa Arroyo has facilitated numerous poetry workshops, including at the 2012 Split This Rock Poetry Festival in Washington, DC, and has performed in various parts of the country and in Puerto Rico.
 Her publications include Gathering Words: Recogiendo Palabras (Bilingual Press: 2008), Touching and Naming the Roots of This Tree (self-published chapbook, 2007) as well as many poems in various journals.
-For more information, visit her website or email email@example.com.
+Contact here at: marialuisaarroyo.weebly.com or email@example.com.

 The Springfield City Library offers occasional arts and crafts workshops throughout the year, including needlework coaching, pastel painting workshops, upcycling projects, and more.

 Are you interested in needlework?
 Visit any one of our knitting or crochet groups to hone your skills, make new friends, or swap great needlework ideas with other needlework fans.
 People new to needlework or experienced crafters are both welcomed!